Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 (This exercise will help you understand how to run a basic JS script and explore the different ways you can run JS code)

-1. Create your first `exercise-A.js` script in the folder `week-1/InClass` in the [Javascript/Core Module 1 repository](https://github.com/Migracode-Barcelona/exercises-js1) you forked before
+1. Update your first `exercise-A.js` script in the folder `week-1/InClass` in the [Javascript/Core Module 1 repository](https://github.com/Migracode-Barcelona/exercises-js1) you forked before
 2. Type `console.log("Hello World!")`
 3. Run this script by going with the terminal to your directory and write `node exercise-A.js`, you will see the result of the console.log in the terminal